containers/podman-desktop/website/docs/intro.md

 ### What you'll need

 - Podman 4.x
-  - Check there is a podman machine running
+  - Check there is a Podman machine running

-### Check podman CLI is working
+### Check Podman CLI is working

 Run the development server: